Difference Between NRE and NRO Demat Account

 What is an NRE Account?

-An NRE account holds foreign currency deposits in Indian Rupees and is absolutely secure.
+An NRE account holds foreign currency deposits in Indian Rupees and is secure.
 It is an INR-denominated account which allows for easy and faster conversion of foreign currency into INR at the time of deposit.
 The deposit to NRE must be initiated from sources outside India.
 Joint accounts are allowed, but all the holders of the joint account must be NRIs.

 What is an NRO Account?

-In India, an NRO account is utilised by Non-Resident Indians to channel their earnings from pensions, dividends, and rent, among others, and deal with and deposit money in Indian Rupees.
+In India, an NRO account is utilized by Non-Resident Indians to channel their earnings from pensions, dividends, and rent, among others, and deal with and deposit money in Indian Rupees.
 One of the key features of the NRO account is its dual flexibility for receiving both foreign and Indian currency deposits.
 An NRO account can be opened jointly with another NRI or with an Indian resident; NRIs are allowed to transfer funds from NRE to NRO accounts.

 What are the Charges for NRO Demat Accounts?